updated on 21 February 2023

 Apprenticeships enable you to ‘earn while you learn’, gaining professional legal qualifications while working in paid employment at a law firm or in-house legal team.
 It is now possible to qualify as a solicitor through the apprenticeship route, meaning that this is a viable alternative to university and its associated tuition fees.

-In the last five years an increasing number of firms have been pledging their support to external apprenticeship schemes or launching their own.
+In the last six years an increasing number of firms have been pledging their support to external apprenticeship schemes or launching their own.
 Apprenticeships are here to stay.

 What’s a law apprenticeship?

 A law apprenticeship combines paid work and training at a law firm with part-time study for professional qualifications.
 It is an alternative path to going to university that offers the same career destinations but avoids the expensive fees.
 Some apprenticeships take 18 months to complete, but the more advanced levels provide training over five or six years – around the same amount of time as it would take to qualify through the university route.

 Why has there been an increase in legal apprenticeships?

 In April 2017 the government introduced the apprenticeship levy which means that all businesses that make over £3 million a year must spend a proportion of their profits on training apprentices.
 Many law firms have launched their own ‘trailblazer’ apprenticeship schemes to open the doors of their businesses and allow aspiring lawyers to join the firm without having gone to university.

 Who can become an apprentice?

 To become an apprentice, you must be 16 or over, not in full-time education and a UK citizen/someone who has right of residency in the United Kingdom.
 Most legal apprenticeships require five GCSEs (or equivalent) graded A* to C (9 to 4), while many paralegal apprenticeships also require two to three A levels graded C or above.
-The solicitor apprenticeship requires three A levels graded B or above (or equivalent work experience) – although minimum grade requirements may vary.
+The solicitor apprenticeship usually requires three A levels graded B or above (or equivalent work experience) – although minimum grade requirements may vary.

 How much will I earn?

 What are the different types of legal apprenticeships?